dcminter/hntags.com/README.md

   * Renders something that looks a bit like an HN page
   * Uses an Ollama client to categorise the stories
   * Lists all the top story IDs

+## Prompt

+I wouldn't say I was entirely comfortable with our brave new LLM future just yet - the circumstance where I politely ask the computer to do stuff for me rather than writing a bunch of code is a bit weird.
+It's quite cool though.
+Here's the prompt I'm using for the categorisation:

+> You will be processing text from a popular discussion site (Hacker News) in the format of stories (which may be simple URLs or text) and the top-level comments replying to them.
+You SHOULD infer from the comments and story details a short set of comma-separated categories that the story falls into.
+At MOST five categories should be listed; single-word category names are preferable but a category name SHOULD never exceed two words.
+Thus an absurd example list might be "AI, Hats, Short Sticks."
+Prefer simpler category names; "AI" is preferable to "AI Software" for example.
+The output MUST always be in English.
+The output MUST never contain words other than the list of categories itself.

+It's quite "talking to the Enterprise computer" feeling, even if I slipped into RFC-ese a bit there.
+The behaviour is reasonable given the underpowered model that I use.

 ## Weaknesses, Fear, Uncertainty, Doubt